pkulchenko/fullmoon/README.md

 ### Step 1: Get the latest Redbean (version 1.5+)

-You can download a copy of Redbean by running the following commands (skip the second one if you're on Windows):
+Download a copy of Redbean by running the following commands (skip the second one if running these commands on Windows):

 ```sh
 curl -o redbean.com https://justine.lol/redbean/redbean-latest.com
 chmod +x redbean.com
 ```

-You can also build Redbean yourself by following instructions for the [source build](https://redbean.dev/#source).
+Another options is to build Redbean from source by following instructions for the [source build](https://redbean.dev/#source).

 ### Step 2: Prepare Fullmoon code

 - Copy `fullmoon.lua` to `.lua/` folder
-- Save your code to a file named `.init.lua` (for example, the Lua code shown in the [description](#fullmoon)).
+- Save the application code to a file named `.init.lua` (for example, the Lua code shown in the [description](#fullmoon)).

-Another option is to place your framework code into a separate file (for example, `.lua/myapp.lua`) and add `require "myapp"` to `.init.lua`.
+Another option is to place the application code into a separate file (for example, `.lua/myapp.lua`) and add `require "myapp"` to `.init.lua`.

+This is how [all included examples](#examples) are presented.

 ### Step 3: Package Fullmoon code with Redbean